-Your doctor will assist you work out your due date, as well as arrange a hospital ultrasound scan.
+Your doctor will assist you determine your due date, as well as arrange a hospital ultrasound scan.

 What Happens at an Ultrasound?

 You will have to drink gallons of water before you go – the hospital will send you a letter telling you the exact amount to drink, and when.
 It is usually within a couple of hours of your ultrasound appointment, to ensure your bladder is nice and full when they do the exam.
-This way, they will get a clearer picture of your baby, but I'm warning you now, it is an exercise in self-control because by the time you arrive for your appointment, you are bursting to go pee.
-Fortunately they don’t keep you waiting around for this exam and you should be taken in quickly.
+This way, they will get a clearer picture of your baby.
+But I'm warning you now, it is an exercise in self-control because, by the time you arrive for your appointment, you are bursting to go pee.
+Fortunately, they don’t keep you waiting around for this exam and you should be checked in quickly.

 The technician or doctor will put some gel on your stomach to allow the free movement of the scanner over your belly.
 This is usually cold, and although some institutions heat it up a bit first, be prepared for it feeling cold at first.